max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 #### Technical contradiction

-Firstly we have to identify the high level technical contradictions (TC) in the form:
+Firstly we have to identify the high level Technical Contradictions (**TC**) The technical contradiction is the central concept of ARIZ and identifies the

+in the form:

 	IF [brief solution description]
 	THEN [positive results]